 Should peer review detect fraud and misconduct?
 What does it do for science and what does the scientific community want it to do?
 Will it illuminate good ideas or shut them down?
 Should reviewers remain anonymous?

-In 2009, Sense About Science developed one of the largest ever international surveys of authors and reviewers, the Peer Review Survey 2009 1.
-The Peer Review Survey 2009 final report and findings are available to download here.
-It was published as an article in a peer reviewed journal in December 2012, Peer review in a changing world 2.
+In 2009, Sense about Science developed one of the largest ever international surveys of authors and reviewers, the Peer Review Survey 2009 .
+Download the Peer Review Survey 2009 final report and findings.
+It was published as an article in a peer reviewed journal in December 2012, Peer review in a changing world .

 - Playing an active role in the community is top of reasons to review: 90% say they review because they believe they are playing an active role in the community; only 16% say that increasing their chances of having future papers accepted is a reason to review.

 - Researchers want to improve, not replace peer review:

 - 84% believe that without peer review there would be no control in scientific communication, but only a third (32%) think it is the best that can be achieved; 20% of researchers believe that peer review is unsustainable because of too few willing reviewers.